Gurpartap/aescrypt/README.md

 ## License

 The encrypt_data and decrypt_data methods are Copyright (c) 2007 Brent Sowers and have been included in the gem with prior permission.
+Thanks Brent! :)

 Copyright (c) 2012 Gurpartap Singh